-In the previous Discussion Document we suggested a couple of possible definitions that would update the text in the rule to a more comprehensive one that would be flexible enough to accommodate future technologies and terms.
-We were inclined to favor the definitions in use by Codex Alimentarius that were also in the Cartagena Protocol.
+In the previous discussion document the NOSB suggested a couple of possible definitions that would update the text in the rule to be more comprehensive, and also be flexible enough to accommodate future technologies and terms.
+The Board favors the definitions in use by Codex Alimentarius that were also in the Cartagena Protocol.

-During the course of public comment and subsequent discussion, it has become clear that more than one definition is important to the organic community, but that all the terms we suggest defining here would fall under the Excluded Methods definition in the rule and would not change, but would strengthen that definition.
-These definitions are to be used in Guidance to supplement and update the definition in the regulations, while leaving the rule itself intact.
+During the course of public comment and subsequent discussion, it has become clear that more than one definition is important to the organic community, but that all the terms the NOSB suggests defining here would fall under the Excluded Methods definition in the rule and would not change, but would strengthen that definition.
+These definitions are to be used in guidance to supplement and update the definition in the regulations, while leaving the rule itself intact.
 It is important to adopt some definitions that are widely accepted internationally and thus provide common ground with other countries who are concerned about GMOs in organics.

-Based on public comment from the spring 2016 proposal, we decided to add a definition for Classical/Traditional Plant Breeding.
-Traditional breeding is a term used in the Excluded Methods definition in the rule and is therefore important to clarify what it means.
+Based on public comment on the Spring 2016 proposal, we decided to add a definition for classical/traditional plant breeding.
+Traditional breeding is a term used in the Excluded Methods definition in the rule and is therefore important to clarify. .
 However because the other definitions and criteria are not unique to plants, we slightly changed the wording so that they are applicable to all organisms.

 In October 2015 the International Federation of Organic Agriculture Movements (IFOAM) published a Discussion Paper on a proposed revision to their Position on Genetic Engineering.
-45 Since other countries do not use the concept of "Excluded Methods", IFOAM proposed new definitions for three terms: Genetic Engineering (GE), Genetically Modified Organism (GMO), and Synthetic Biology.
-After examining their definitions, the Materials/GMO Subcommittee (MS) agrees that these three terms are important to define in the guidance we are proposing.
-However, we do not wish to take the old approach (that IFOAM is still using) of trying to capture all the methods and terms into one definition, because it will be out of date as soon as the next round of new technologies arrives.
+Since other countries do not use the concept of "Excluded Methods",, IFOAM proposed new definitions for three terms: Genetic Engineering (GE), Genetically Modified Organism (GMO), and Synthetic Biology.
+After examining their definitions, the Materials/GMO Subcommittee (MS) agrees that these three terms are important to define in the guidance it are proposing.
+However, we do not wish to use the old approach (that IFOAM is still using) of trying to capture all the methods and terms into one definition, in because it will be out of date as soon as the next round of new technologies arrives.

-Therefore we are proposing that the following definitions of terms and acronyms, with sources, be adopted by the NOSB as Excluded Methods1:
+Instead we are proposing that the following definitions of terms and acronyms, with sources, be adopted by the NOSB as Excluded Methods: